brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 Success is when your business is self-reliant, when it is delivering social value, and when it can continue doing that for the long term.
 You and your team are what matter in making this happen so we are investing in you and your team.
 We can help you with the cash you need to get started but developing your capability as leaders, makers and doers is what we are all about.

 We are a bunch of practitioners with world class expertise that is there to for you to draw on.
-We are innovators and can help out in a hands-on and practical way.
-We provide expert advice and mentoring that spans leadership and governance through to pair-programming sessions with your software developers.
+We are intentional innovators and can help out in a hands-on and practical way to navigate your challenges and build your capabilities.
+We provide expert advice and mentoring that spans strategy and governance, product engineering, through to pair-programming sessions with your software developers.

 What we ask from you is that you strive to:
 - Make a positive difference in the world and become a shining example to others